Niikelion/cppmake/README.md

 [TheReclif](https://github.com/TheReclif) is the original author behind the idea of CppMake.

+`CppMake` is in the PoC phase of development.
+It is not advised to use in production.

 ## What is CppMake?

 CppMake is build tool aimed to replace `CMake` for building `c++` projects.